 |Filing Status||Single||Head of Household||Married Filing Joint|

 As you can see from the chart, you are able to pay 0% tax on capital gains if your income is below a certain threshold based on your filing status.
 This presents an opportunity each year if your income falls into this range or if we can get your income into this range by using the Income Roller Coaster Method

 Tax gain harvesting

 However, it is generally not advisable to recognize income at a 15% capital gain tax rate for the sake of reducing future taxes.
 We only want to harvest gains at the 0% rate typically.
 You get the benefit of tax deferral when you let an asset grow with capital gains.
 This benefit almost always outpaces the benefit of reducing future taxes through capital gain income structuring for the 15% tax bracket and above.
 Upon your death, you also get a step-up in basis on all of your taxable assets.
 This means that all assets that would not have been used during your lifetime get a free taxable gain if left untouched.

-Tax loss harvesting makes sense for investors with short-term capital gains this year or those who can offset ordinary income with a capital loss.
+Tax-loss harvesting makes sense for investors with short-term capital gains this year or those who can offset ordinary income with a capital loss.
 Offsetting ordinary income with capital losses is appealing because it reaps a larger tax benefit.
-However, offsetting long-term capital gains with capital losses will alway be the least beneficial use of a capital loss.
+However, offsetting long-term capital gains with capital losses will always be the least beneficial use of a capital loss.
 If we can choose to pay tax on long-term capital gains one year – then take the $3,000 capital loss offset to ordinary income the next – we will be able to save you MORE in taxes than offsetting those favorable long-term gains.

 For example, let’s say you are in the 22% ordinary income tax bracket and the 15% capital gains tax bracket. $1,000 of a net capital loss saves you $220 in income taxes.
 However, offsetting $1,000 of capital gains with capital losses only saves you $150.
 Saving your capital losses to be used to offset ordinary income can create a larger tax benefit for you.

-There are a few rules for tax loss harvesting that you need to know about.
+There are a few rules for tax-loss harvesting that you need to know about.
 First, you cannot sell an asset that has a loss then buy it back again within 30 days.
 The loss is disallowed if you do.
 Second, each year you are only allowed to deduct $3,000 of capital losses against ordinary income.
-The unused losses carryforward to the following year, but this means that losses in excess of $3,000 are less useful as you will see no tax benefit until you recognize more capital gains or more years pass.
+The unused losses carry forward to the following year, but this means that losses in excess of $3,000 are less useful as you will see no tax benefit until you recognize more capital gains or more years pass.